Work experience and volunteering

 Are you looking for great job opportunities while you study?
 Do you want to brush up on your interview skills?
 Do you need help with your résumé?
 The Careers Service can provide you with the support you need to get the job you want.
 The Careers Service also offers advice to students looking for further industry experience such as cadetships and paid work placement opportunities.

-Not only is volunteering a great way to give back to your community, it's an opportunity to expand your skills both professionally and personally.
-Whether you choose to get involved with a University project or want to lend a helping hand to a cause that your passionate about, we can help you find the volunteer work that's right for you.
+Not only does volunteering give back to your community, it's an opportunity to expand your skills both professionally and personally, and is a great way to make new friends.
+Whether you want to be involved with events, support a cause you're passionate about, or just to be part of the UON community, we can help you find the volunteer work that's right for you.

 Work Integrated Learning (WIL) provides you with the opportunity to learn the right skills on the job while you study and earn credit for your degree.
 With 90 per cent of undergraduate degrees now offering an opportunity to participate in a WIL activity, you can connect with the right people and gain the knowledge that will turn you into a world-class leader.